-In Part 2 of ‘Surviving and Thriving in your Surgical Rotations’, Dr Rewa Keegan, gives her tips on how to get the most out of working In the Operating Theatres.
+In Part 2 of ‘Surviving and Thriving in your Surgical Rotations’, Dr Rewa Keegan gives her tips on how to get the most out of working in the Operating Theatres.
+You can read Part 1 here.

 Comfortable shoes: If you are thinking a surgical career is the one for you then invest in some theatre shoes early in the game.
 My favourite brands are Calzuro’s and Birkenstocks.
 (Trust me when I say high heels are not appropriate surgical footwear!)